Gluten-Free Icebox Cake (Dairy-Free Option)

 Step 3: If you use my homemade whipped cream recipe below, whip it up in a stand mixer or with an electric mixer now.

-piping whipped cream onto the gluten free graham crackers
+Piping whipped cream onto the gluten free graham crackers.

-Flavor Options:
+Flavor Variations:

 • Add some lemon zest to the fresh berries for a citrusy zing.